AqwamCreates/DataPredict/docs/BasicTutorials/GettingStartedWithDeepReinforcementLearning.md

 ## Quick Setup

-To reduce the amount of things we need to track, we can use CategoricalPolicy in "QuickSetups" section.
+To reduce the amount of things we need to track, we can use SingleCategoricalPolicy in "QuickSetups" section.

 ```lua